Is interpolation benign for random forest regression?: Centered RF

 \section{Centered RF}

-Centered Random Forests \cite{biau2012analysis} are ensemble methods that are said to be non-adaptive since trees are built independently of the data: at each step of a centered tree construction, a feature is uniformly chosen among all possible $d$ features and the split along the chosen feature is made at the center of the current cell.
-Then, the trees are aggregated to produce a CRF.
+We start our analysis of interpolation and consistency of RF with the simple yet widely studied Centered Random Forest \citep[CRF, see][]{biau2012analysis}.
+CRF are ensemble methods said to be non-adaptive since trees are built independently of the data: at each step of a centered tree construction, a feature is uniformly chosen among all possible $d$ features and the split along the chosen feature is made at the center of the current cell.
+Then, the trees are aggregated to produce a CRF. \replace{}{Although simpler, the study of the mechanisms at hand in non-adaptive RF already provides good insights about the inner behaviour of more general RF.}